Persian language in the Indian subcontinent: Arrival and Growth

 Apart from courtly influence, Persian also spread through religion, particularly the Islamic faith of Sufism.
-Many Sufi missionaries to the subcontinent had Persian roots, and although they used local Indic languages to reach their followers, they used Persian to converse amongst each other and write literature.
+Many Sufi missionaries to the subcontinent had Persian roots, and although they used local Indo-Aryan languages to reach their followers, they used Persian to converse amongst each other and write literature.
 This resulted in a diffusion process among the local followers of the faith.
 Sufi centres (Khanqah) served as focal points for this cultural interaction.
 Sufism also interacted with Hinduism through the Bhakti movement; Abidi and Gargesh speculate that this could have further introduced Persian to locals.

 The language had a brief dormant period in the late 15th to early 16th century after the Delhi Sultanate was sacked by Timur.
 Afghan dynasties such as the Suris and Lodis gained control in the north of the subcontinent, and although Afghans at the time were a part of the Persianate world, these rulers were not well-acquainted with the language.
 In this era, empires all over the subcontinent began to employ Hindustani's emerging predecessor Hindavi (also known as Dehlavi or Deccani) as a language of the court.
 Work in Persian was however still produced, and Persian still featured in official documents.
 Notably, the Delhi Sultanate's official language was declared Persian by Sikandar Lodi, which began a diffusion process outside Islamic nobility; Hindus for the first time began to learn the language for purposes of employment, and there is evidence of them even teaching the language in this period.